t12t/a11y-components/README.md

 ## Tabs

-- [a11y-tabs](https://github.com/agnosticui/a11y-tabs) -  A lightweight (<1Kb) JavaScript package to facilitate a11y-compliant tabbed interfaces.
+- [A11y Tabs](https://github.com/agnosticui/a11y-tabs) - A lightweight (<1Kb) JavaScript package to facilitate a11y-compliant tabbed interfaces by [Rob Levin](https://developtodesign.com/).
+- [AgnosticUI Tabs](https://www.agnosticui.com/docs/components/tabs.html) - An a11y-compliant tabbed interface component that works in React, Vue 3, Svelte, and Angular.

 ## Video